Allard Hall, 1822 East Mall, Vancouver, British Columbia V6T 1Z1

-- Degrees available: JD, JD/MBA, JD/MAAPPS, LLM CL, LLM, PhD
+- Degrees available: JD, JD/MBA, LLM CL, LLM, LLM in Taxation, PhD

-An orientation program introduces students to the faculty, to other students, to lawyers and the judiciary, and to the start of their study of law as an academic discipline.
+An orientation program introduces students to the faculty, other students, lawyers and the judiciary, and the start of their study of law as an academic discipline.

 The first year is composed of a set of required courses and activities.
 Second- and third-year courses are chosen from a wide range of options.
-Both the faculty and the Law Students Society provide a number of lectures of special interest during the year.
+Both the faculty and the Allard Law Students’ Society provide a number of lectures of special interest during the year.

-UBC Law offers both strength and depth in private law.
-Private law is a rich field for theory as well as practice, and members of the UBC Law Faculty are noted for giving full scope to both aspects in their teaching and research.
+The Allard School of Law offers both strength and depth in private law.
+Private law is a rich field for theory as well as practice, and members of the faculty are noted for giving full scope to both aspects in their teaching and research.

 The Centre for Asian Legal Studies offers courses in Japanese, Korean, and Chinese law for both graduate and undergraduate students.
 The centre is involved in a number of projects funded by agencies, including the Social Sciences and Humanities Research Council of Canada, the United Nations, the Asian Development Bank, and the Global Environment Facility.

 The Centre for Feminist Legal Studies is known across Canada and internationally for its strength in teaching and research on social justice for women.
 Feminist approaches are integrated within the curriculum and inform teaching methodologies.